 Kabasigyi @ 35 🍃🇺🇬🇷🇼🇨🇦

-Kabasigyi is a multidisciplinary African-Canadian creative, speaker, and storyteller—living at the intersection of survival, truth-telling as an introvert, and reinvention.
-At 35, she brings raw lessons from a decade of navigating mental health struggles, financial missteps, cultural expectations, and the weight of always showing up for others—from sisters, to parents, to extended relatives, and peers.
+At 35, she brings raw lessons from a decade of navigating mental health challenges, financial missteps, cultural expectations, and the weight of consistently showing up for others—from siblings and parents to extended relatives and peers.

 This is for the ones still figuring it out, still healing, still rising.